| |

 Colorful Christmas ornament wreath, candy cane trees, white floating shelf

-Updated Christmas DIY Decorating Ideas
+More Christmas Decorating Ideas You Will Love

 Meet Jessica